As one of the top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 - Shimogyo: Home to the main train hub of Kyoto Station, this is the top area to stay for anyone looking to travel beyond Kyoto on a day trip.
 Thanks to the central location, you’ll also find plenty of sightseeing opportunities nearby.

-- Kamigyo: This quiet mostly residential ward is the perfect choice for budget travellers looking to escape the sky-high prices of downtown Kyoto while still staying close by some stellar star attractions like the Imperial Palace.
+- Kamigyo: This quiet mostly residential ward is the perfect choice for budget travellers looking to escape the sky-high prices of downtown Kyoto while still staying close by some stellar attractions.

 - Sakyo: Although there’s a limited selection here, the proximity to major sites like Nanzen-ji, Ginkaku-ji, and the Philosopher’s Walk make this a great area to stay for temple-hopping and more relaxed sightseeing opportunities.

-- Arashiyama: Located outside of central Kyoto, this ward is the perfect choices for nature lovers and anyone seeking out a smaller-town feel while still being a quick commute into the centre.
+- Arashiyama: Located outside of central Kyoto, this ward is the best place to stay in Kyoto for nature lovers and anyone seeking out a smaller-town feel while still being a quick commute into the centre.

 Nakagyo an excellent choice for where to stay in Kyoto for solo travellers & families.